10 Reasons Eye Contact Is So Important in Public Speaking

 10. It Will Help You Remember What You Want to Say

-If you’re constantly looking around the room, you’ll lose track of what you were saying.
-But if you focus on one person, you can easily get back to your train of thought.
-Simply making eye contact with them will help jog your memory and deliver your speech successfully.
+If you keep looking around the room, you’ll lose your train of thought.
+Focus on one person to stay on track.
+Making eye contact with them will help you remember and deliver your speech successfully.